 The Crimsonbridge Foundation is an entrepreneurial philanthropic organization that builds bridges of collaboration to create transformative solutions to improve the lives of our nation’s youth and families.
-We innovate and strategically invest in education, leadership development and capacity building programs to help America’s youth and nonprofit organizations achieve their potential.
+We innovate and strategically invest in education, leadership development, and capacity building programs to help America’s youth and nonprofit organizations succeed.

 Promoting a robust nonprofit sector by supporting the development of existing and emerging leaders.

-#Community is the Crimsonbridge Foundation’s commitment to participate, engage, listen and learn with the communities we support.
-It is a team driven social philanthropy initiative to take relationships beyond grant proposals and engage directly with partners to better understand challenges, identify solutions, leverage new resources, celebrate success, and build community.
-It’s our approach to philanthropy and community partnership.
+#Community is the Crimsonbridge Foundation’s commitment to participate, engage, listen, and learn with the communities we support.
+It is a team driven initiative designed to develop relationships with community partners that go beyond grant proposals.
+Through #community we engage directly with grantee community partners to better understand challenges, identify solutions, leverage new resources, celebrate success, and build community.
+It is our approach to philanthropy and community partnership.

 Javier Bustamante, the Director of the Center for Cultural Engagement (CCE) at the Catholic University of America (CUA), exudes positive energy and optimism.
 Since joining the campus in 2018, Javier has created new programming for first-generation college students and has cultivated a safe, welcoming environment for all students on campus.